The Process of Buying a Business

 Search multiple sources and enlist help – Let your professional advisors (e.g. attorney, accountant, financial planner) know you are looking for a business.
 Most importantly, contact business intermediaries who represent businesses within your targeted market.
 They will notify you of available companies that meet your criteria and qualifications.

 When interested in a business, you want the business intermediary to be selling you to the seller.
-Prove to them that you are a qualified, motivated buyer by preparing for your search.
+Prove to them that you have the qualifications and motivation by preparing for your search.

 If you have a question about selling or buying your business, give Andrew a call today at (916) 570 2674.